Postnuptial Agreement in California: Does It Hold Up in Court?

 Even if your postnuptial agreement meets the above requirements, certain circumstances can render it invalid:

-• Duress or coercion: If you or your spouse were forced or pressured into signing the agreement, it may be deemed invalid.
+• Duress or coercion: If you or your spouse forced or pressured each other into signing the agreement, you may deem it invalid

-• Fraud or misrepresentation: If either party provides false or incomplete information about their assets or liabilities, the agreement could be invalidated.
+• Fraud or misrepresentation: If either party provides false or incomplete information about their assets or liabilities, they could invalidate the agreement

-• Violation of public policy: If the agreement violates public policy or includes illegal provisions, it may be considered void.
+• If the agreement violates public policy or includes illegal provisions, it may render the agreement void.

 Enforceability of Postnuptial Agreements in California Courts

-While a prenuptial agreement becomes valid on the date it’s signed, a postnuptial agreement must be approved by the court to be enforceable.
-This approval process typically occurs when the agreement needs to be enforced, such as during divorce or legal separation proceedings.
+While a prenuptial agreement is valid as soon as it’s signed, a postnuptial agreement first needs to be approved by the court before being enforceable.
+This whole approval process generally happens when the agreement needs to be enforced, generally during divorce or legal separation proceedings.

 When a couple decides to divorce or legally separate, and they have a postnuptial agreement in place, they must submit the agreement to the court as part of the divorce or separation process.
 At this point, the court will review the agreement to ensure that it meets the legal requirements for enforceability.